MSME and small business

 The Design-Linked Incentive (DLI) Scheme offers up to ₹15 crore support for MSMEs working on chip design and prototyping.

-Emerging Indian Semiconductor Companies
+Emerging Indian Semiconductors Companies

 • Sankalp Semiconductors – Global leader in chip design.